parzanini/TUSBank/README.md

 -All methods created but testing are still required -After testing, error handling will be added -Overdraft method is not created yet

+03/12/2023

+-Small fixes in various methods
+-All methods are tested and working
+-Error handling is added and working
+-Ready for submission version 1.0